 3. Relying on a single source of traffic

-The best way to hedge yourself against algorithm changes and other updates that are outside of your control is to earn traffic from a range of sources, such as:
+The best way to do this is to earn traffic from a range of sources, such as:

 - social (i.e., Pinterest, Instagram and Facebook)